LearnersGuild/partners/Operating-Model/Holacracy/Holacracy-Specific-Roles.md

 - Meeting with circle members in order to process their governance tensions
 - Acting as Secretary when enacting governance outside of a meeting
 - Creating and passing governance proposals for this circle

+The Governor is a role we created specifically at LG in order to bypass distributed governance.
+It is the ratifier's judgement that distributed governance during the founding period of LG is not healthy, and the policy has a system for each circle eventually moving towards distributed governance.

+But until then the role of Governor will pass and process all governance for their circle.